anthony-aylward/ucsd-bisb-unofficial/README.md

 # TO DO

+* Page for info on handling enrollment issues
 * Display truncated posts when not in detail view
 * Parse markdown in posts
 * Alum page